tomchkk/popclip-mdList2Table/README.md

-mdList2Table
+MdList2Table
 ============

-A PopClip Extension to convert a markdown formatted list (of max two dimensions) into a markdown formatted table.
+A PopClip Extension to convert a markdown-formatted list into a markdown-formatted table.

 ### Usage

+To keep the extension flexible, it is configured – by regular expression – to appear when a markdown-formatted list is selected, independent of application or OS.

 A list, set out in the following format: